truman-misfit/microservice-seed-project/README.md

 This is a archetype project (or seed project) for building up micro-service in Misfit Cloud.

 # Features
-* BDD with cucumber
+* BDD with cucumber-jvm
-* Documentation with Swagger
+* Documentation with Swagger-API (internal)
-* Message Queue encapsulated with modules
+* Stream module with Async Kinesis Client (can be used as a Message Queue)
+* Travis-CI & Coveralls

 # Requirements
 * Java 1.8.0_05 or above